Undergraduate Awards

 Value: $500

 Dr. Maggie Davies brought joy to those around her with her exuberant and positive attitude, inclusive nature, loving spirit, and her encouragement and inspiration for others that came with the reminder not to take life too seriously.
-This award will go to a student who has demonstrated significant financial need, and exhibits commitment to their classmates and class spirit.
+This award will go to a student who exhibits commitment to their classmates and class spirit.

 Value: $400